iamtommcc/redux-schemas/README.md

 }
 ```

-### Custom meta reducers
+### Async meta reducers
-By default, `redux-schemas` plays a generic "meta" reducer for async actions, *after* the main reducer has run.
-These default meta reducers are very basic and manage an `isLoading` key in the state, as well as an `error` key if necessary.
+As well as running your main reducer(s), `redux-schemas` play a meta reducer for async actions.

+Writing nearly-identical reduction logic for things like `isLoading` keys across all your entities can be a chore. `redux-schemas` separates this from your "main" reduction logic to maximize reusability.

-You can use your own, or disable the functionality by setting reduceMeta to `null` or `false`.
+**By default** a generic catch-all loading reducer is provided that handles an `isLoading` key as well as an `error` key.
+You can use your own, or disable the functionality by setting `reduceLoading` to `null` or `false`.
 ```javascript
 createSchema('books', {
   addBook: {